Cryptkeeper/csf/README.md

 // Outputs `Author: Johnny Apple <john-smith@example.com>`
 ```

 Try editing the input map to remove various fields.
 When neither name is present, an error is generated.
 Providing `preferred_name` will always override `legal_name`.
-Note how remove the email will result in only the name returned, without any trailing whitespace or empty brackets.
+Note how removing the email will result in only the name returned, without any trailing whitespace or empty brackets.

 ## Features